 Taming the Monkey Mind to come to learn that we see in others reflects what we see in ourselves.

-A lot of what is said by Bodi (the monkey) is said to parody and expose our inner mad monkey.
+A lot of what is said by Bodi, the monkey, is said to parody and expose our inner mad monkey.
 In worldly life, there is no shortage of mad monkey characters: charlatans and cheats: people who come along and use the power of their charisma to abuse the gullible and attack the innocent.
 The immature and self-destructive traits that we don't see through shortchange us.
 The gullible attract their nemesis.
 The challenge of the innocent is to heal their inner projections of fear and condemnation that they put on those who have acted unjustly.
 Bodisutra's central focus is to use these challenges that we all face to find the root problem in life.

 What is the root problem we face?